xiaobailong24/generative-ai-kmp/README.md

 more information on contributing to the client SDK for multiplatform.

 ## Credits
-Big thanks to Google for project [google/generative-ai-android](https://github.com/google/generative-ai-android).
+Thanks to Google for the project: [google/generative-ai-android](https://github.com/google/generative-ai-android).

 ## Fork License
-Copyright for portions of the code are held by [Google] as part of project [google/generative-ai-android](https://github.com/google/generative-ai-android) under the Apache License, version 2.0.
+Copyright for portions of the code is held by [Google, 2023] as part of the project [google/generative-ai-android](https://github.com/google/generative-ai-android) under the Apache License, version 2.0.
-All other copyright for project generative-ai-multiplatform are held by [Google, 2023] under the Apache License, Version 2.0.
+All other copyrights for project *generative-ai-kmp* are held by [Shreyas Patil, 2024] under the Apache License, Version 2.0.

 ## License